Paras-Roy/credit-ease/README.md

 # credit-ease
 ***
-Get a rough credit score using AI, even without a credit history.
+Get a credit score using AI, even without a credit history.

 A Project by Ansh Tanwar, Ekam Singh Ahuja and Paras Roy.